pytask-dev/pytask/docs/source/how_to_guides/bp_parametrizations.rst

     # With id
     .../src/data_preparation/task_prepare_data.py::task_prepare_data[data_0]

-Next, we move to the estimation.
+Next, we move to the estimation to see how we can build another parametrization upon the previous one.

 .. code-block:: python